-APSU and CMCSS partner on innovative three-year residency and degree program
+APSU, CMCSS partner on innovative teacher residency, degree program

 (Posted May 16, 2019)

 CLARKSVILLE, Tenn. – In 1975, 22 percent of all college students dreamed of becoming teachers.
 Forty-four years later, that number has plummeted to about 4 percent, prompting the CBS Evening News to recently label the national teacher shortage “an education crisis.”